 Read in Detail: What is the Difference Between SATA and SSD and HDD and NVMe?

 So is 512GB SSD enough for gaming?
-Yes it is.
-However, in the end it all depends upon how many games you wish to have on your PC at the same time as well as on whether you plan to use your PC solely for gaming or for other work as well.
+Yes, it is.
+However, in the end, it all depends upon how many games you wish to have on your PC simultaneously and whether you plan to use it solely for gaming or other work.